-WFSCB has partnered with the United Corpus Christi Chamber of Commerce (UCCCC) to bring Lemonade Day to the kids Coastal Bend.
-This initiative teaches elementary school students how to create and implement a business plan, including building their budget and marketing.
-Kids create their product and plan all aspects of their business.
-They establish goals and deadlines.
-And on one Saturday in May all of these plans come together in 1000-1200 lemonade stands throughout the area.
-These young entrepenuers learn how to save, share, and spend the money they earn from the business, contributing 33% of what they earn to local charities. and Texas A&M-Corpus Christi to provide the women of the Coastal Bend with the first annual Women Empowered (WE) Summit.
+WFSCB has partnered with the United Corpus Christi Chamber of Commerce (UCCCC) and Texas A&M-Corpus Christi to provide the women of the Coastal Bend with the first annual Women Empowered (WE) Summit.
 This unique event will connect local women interested in starting their own businesses with community leaders, resources, and expert entrepreneurs.

-WFSCB participates in Small Business Week with Texas A&M--Corpus Christi and its partners to discuss workforce business services with potential entrepreneurs seeking out services.
+WFSCB participates in Small Business Week with Texas A&M-Corpus Christi and its partners to discuss workforce business services with potential entrepreneurs seeking out services.
 Throughout the year, representatives from the Small Business Administration come into WFSCB career centers to discuss entrepreneurial programs and microenterprise services.